 Some dogs like to get their owner’s attention by stealing something and running off with it - and the more intense our reaction, the more attention your dog feels they’re getting, so the more valued the prize and the more they do it.
 This can be a great game for a clever dog!

 How to deal with attention-seeking dog behaviour

-Once you are sure your dog doesn’t have every reason to seek your attention, you can start to work on reducing their excessive attention-seeking behaviours.
+Once you are sure your dog doesn’t have every reason to seek your attention, and you have addressed any deficits here, you can start to work on reducing excessive attention-seeking behaviours.

 - Don’t ignore your dog when they are being good.
 Give them your attention when they are doing what you want them to.
 Reward good behaviour so they are very clear about the appropriate ways to get your attention.
 In general, if a dog is seeking your attention at the wrong time, it is because you are not giving them enough of it at the right time.

 - Once you are sure your dog does not have every right to expect more attention from you, if they do something you do not want them to do, totally ignore them (if it is safe to do so).
 Don’t interact with them, talk to them or even look at them until the behaviour stops.